Issuer-controlled authorization

 Identity checks may apply based on amount and issuer rules.
 Higher limits unlock with verification.

 Buying Bitcoin with a debit or credit card is one of the fastest ways to purchase cryptocurrency online.
-Card purchases allow users to pay directly from their bank-issued card and receive Bitcoin instantly after authorization.
+Card purchases allow users to pay directly from their bank-issued card and receive Bitcoin immediately after authorization.

 Crypto Dispensers supports Bitcoin purchases using Visa and Mastercard, as well as digital wallet methods like Apple Pay and Google Pay where available.
-Card transactions are authorized by the card issuer and processed through regulated payment networks used by global ecommerce platforms.
+Card transactions are authorized by the issuer and processed through regulated payment networks used by global ecommerce platforms.

 Card purchases are commonly used by customers who want immediate delivery, familiar payment methods, and the ability to buy Bitcoin from home or on mobile devices without visiting a physical location.